squid-cache/squid-cache.github.io/Features/StoreID.rst

 == Details ==

-The feature allows the proxy admin to specify a StoreID for each object\request using a helper program.
+"Store ID" is another name for the Squid cache key.
+By default, store IDs are computed by Squid so that different URLs are mapped to different store IDs.
+This feature allows the proxy admin to specify a custom store ID calculation algorithm via a helper program.
+It is usually used to assign the same store ID to transactions with different request URLs.
+Such mapping may reduce misses (i.e., increase hit ratio) when dealing with CDN URLs and similar cases where different URLs are known to point to essentially the same content.

-It can be used to help prevent object duplication in cases such as known CDN URL patterns.
+Store ID violates HTTP and causes havoc if URLs pointing to different content are incorrectly mapped to the same Store ID.
+A Squid admin lacks control over URL-to-content mapping used by external CDNs and content providers.
+Even if the initial reverse engineering of their URL space is successful, maintaining the Store ID helper correctness is usually difficult because of sudden external mapping changes.

 This feature is a port of the [[Squid-2.7]] Store-URL feature, however it does work in a slightly different way and will make [[Squid-3.4]] or later to apply all store\cache related work to be against the StoreID and not the request URL.
 This includes SquidConf:refresh_pattern.
 This allows more flexibility in the way admin will be able use the helper.